Role Transitions with Oracle Data Guard by using SQL

 ORA-16475: succeeded with warnings, check alert log for more details

+Now we go to primary node 1 and run verify again.
 Check alert log, and fix the problem until getting the following result.

-SQL> alter database switchover to SBYTEST verify;
+SQL> alter database switchover to STESTDB verify;

 Database altered.

-Primary role transition to standby, and check alert log for details.
+Finally primary role transition to standby, and check alert log for details.

 SQL> alter database commit to switchover to standby with session shutdown;